A Brief History of the NZHF

-The New Zealand Federation of Historical Societies Inc evolved over a number of decades, finally reaching its present format in 1971.
+The New Zealand History Federation Inc evolved over a number of decades, finally reaching its present format in 1971.

 The first reference to forming a national body was in late 1934 but did not reach fruition as one or two major historical centres did not support the venture.